DanMello/react-simpler-forms/README.md

   };
 };

-// Wrap your component with the Higher Order Component export default SimplerForm(App)
+// Wrap your component with the Higher Order Component. export default SimplerForm(App)
 ```